takamuffin/aws-foundry-ssl/README.md

   - `sudo cat /tmp/foundry-setup.log | less` if setup scripts have finished running

 Hopefully that gives you some insight in what's going on...

+### LetsEncrypt TLS Issuance Limits

+Should you run into the allowed LetsEncrypt TLS requests of _5 requests per FQDN per week_, you'll need to wait _one week_ before trying again.
+You can still access your instance over _non-secure_ `http`.

+After a week, you can re-run the issuance request manually, or if you haven't done anything major, you may just tear down the CloudFormation stack and start over.